Titus Labienus

 Titus Labienus (c.
 100 BC – 17 March 45 BC) was a high-ranking military officer in the late Roman Republic.
 He served as tribune of the Plebs in 63 BC.
-Although mostly remembered as one of Julius Caesar's best lieutenants in Gaul and mentioned frequently in the accounts of his military campaigns, Labienus chose to oppose him during the Civil War and was killed at Munda.
+Although mostly remembered as one of Julius Caesar's best lieutenants in Gaul and mentioned frequently in the accounts of his military campaigns, Labienus chose to oppose him during the Civil War, and he was killed at Munda.
 He was the father of Quintus Labienus.

 Biography

 Early career

 As his praetorship was in 60 or 59 BC, Titus Labienus most likely was born around 100 BC.
 Many sources suggest that he came from the town of Cingulum in Picenum.
 His family was of equestrian status.
 He most likely had early ties with Pompey during his time as a patron for Picenum, also because of his desire to rise in military ranks.
 His early service was c.
 78–75 BC in Cilicia under Publius Servilius Vatia Isauricus fighting pirates and the Isaurian hill tribes.